1DarkLord1/SmartReader/README.md

 ### Textbook and audiobook in the one bottle

 ### WARNING
-1. It's not recommended using books with translator preamble or epilogue
+1. It's not recommended using books with translator's preamble or epilogue
 2. Tests need to be remade so don't run them

 <!-- TABLE OF CONTENTS -->